agda/agda-stdlib/paper/paper.md

 On the other hand, like `agda-stdlib`, MathLib [@van2020maintaining] for Lean aims to provide a repository of canonical definitions.

 A second challenge is that Agda was the first major ITP to fully embrace dependently-typed programming as the default.
-With the exception of Idris, a more recent entrant to the field [@brady2013idris], other major theorem provers either do not support dependent types or encourage spare usage.
+With the exception of Idris, a more recent entrant to the field [@brady2013idris], other major theorem provers either do not support dependent types or encourage their use only sparingly.
 In contrast, nearly everything in `agda-stdlib` makes use of dependent types, with correctness-related invariants being closely integrated with definitions.
 For example, we can specify that `reverse` defined on length-indexed vectors is length-preserving *by virtue of its type*.
 Furthermore most proofs consist of evidence-bearing terms for the relevant types, rather than being "irrelevant".